Pectus Excavatum Surgery – Nuss Procedure

 Pectus excavatum, commonly referred to as “sunken chest,” is when the breastbone, or sternum, and some of the ribs grow abnormally and cause a depression in the middle of the chest.
 It is the most common congenital chest wall abnormality in children.

 If the depression of the chest wall is severe, it can push down on the heart and lungs and makes it hard for them to work properly.
-If the abnormality is severe, surgery may be recommended to correct the deformity and eliminate many symptoms such as shortness of breath, difficulty breathing during exercise, chest pain and even episodes of light-headedness.
-The pediatric surgeons at CHOC in Orange County, CA., specialize in performing a minimally invasive procedure, known as the Nuss procedure, to repair pectus excavatum.
+If the abnormality is severe, pectus excavatum surgery may be recommended to correct the deformity and eliminate many symptoms such as shortness of breath, difficulty breathing during exercise, chest pain and even episodes of light-headedness.
+The pediatric surgeons at CHOC in Orange County, California, specialize in performing a minimally invasive procedure, known as the Nuss procedure, to repair pectus excavatum in minimal recovery time.

 A historical approach to these surgeries involved a large incision across the chest, and up to six hours in the operating room as the chest wall was taken apart and then reconstructed, known as the Ravitch procedure.
 There can also be significantly greater blood loss with the Ravitch procedure, and virtually none with the Nuss procedure.